KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_elementals_spirits_archetypes.md

 ## How Archetypes Relate to Water

-This is the key contribution of your book:
+This is the key contribution of this book:

 Archetypes are frequencies.
 Water is the receiver.